-Fasting activated your mitochondria and triggers autophagy, which is an intracellular process that essentially allows the mitochondria to clean themselves by removing unwanted and damaged debris, proteins and reactive oxygen species (1, 2, 4).
+Fasting activates your mitochondria and triggers autophagy, which is an intracellular process that essentially allows your mitochondria to clean themselves by removing unwanted and damaged debris, proteins and reactive oxygen species (1, 2, 4).

 This process has been shown to reduce the risk of cancer, Parkinson’s disease and Alzheimer’s disease (3).

 NADH is a naturally-occurring compound found in the cells of all living organisms.